Jacobo-DM/Forge/README.md

 A living archive within the Flower Road commons.

-The Forge holds tools, practices, story fragments, ethical ground layers, and prototypes that are still becoming.
+The Forge contains small commons seed packets — each a lightweight, shareable unit (tool, practice, or prototype) designed to be used, adapted, and grown.

 Start here:
 - `index.html`